smhxx/srcds-tools/README.md

 rcon.sendPassword("password123");

-rcon.sendCommand("sv_cheats 1", function () {
+rcon.sendCommand("sv_cheats 1", function (response) {

-	// Code to be executed after the command is executed
+	// Code to be executed when the server responds

 });
 ```